 4] Reset Chrome Settings

 This option helps just like Windows 10 Reset.
-When you reset Chrome, it takes you default settings which were during the fresh installation.
+When you reset Chrome, it takes your default settings which were during the fresh installation.
 Majorly, it will disable all extensions, add-ons, and themes.
 Apart from these, the content settings will be reset.
-Cookies, cache and Site data will be deleted.
+Cookies, cache, and Site data will be deleted.